-Lubricating Blade Guard Assembly:
+Lubricating Blade Guard Assembly

-If guard becomes difficult to raise, add a small amount of grease to the slot and slider at the rear of the pull link.
-Also add a light coat of grease between the trigger and pull link.
+If guard becomes difficult to raise:

+- 1. Clean sawdust from the slot and slider. - 2.
+Regrease with a small amount of light grease applied to the slot and slider.
+Also add a thin coat of grease between the Trigger and the Pull Link.